qialex/react-redux-typescript-chat/README.md

 ### By design restriction
-1. We guess that server is **always** working.
+1. We agree that server is **always** working.
 There is no handler for a disconnects, unreachable server etc.
 2. User story: "while user is on setting page he/she received let's say 100 messages.
 Any count more that one screen can display".
 Better practice would be to count message as _read_ only when it's appears on a user's screen.
 But as for now, **all** messages will be counted as _read_ when he/she will return to a chat page
+3. No limit for a message length
+4. We agree that browser correctly display Unicode Emoji.
+It's being displayed as unicode chars (🦄) without any additional libraries.